-- In Reception that the child writes their forename. - In Class 1 the child is expected to write their forename progressing to the addition of their surname when appropriate. - By Class 2 all children should be able to write their complete name progressing to the date. - In Key Stage Two, all children should be including their Name, Date and a Title. - For work on Plain Paper or certain Exercise Books a margin should be drawn in pencil and not be excessive in width 2cm wide.
-(KS2 only) - The date should be written in words e.g. Friday 5th November in any written work.
-In Mathematics the use of number should be encouraged i.e. 05.11.10. - A line should be left as a space between paragraphs. - Children should NOT use biro for class work. - Blue coloured ink should be used for all work. - Fountain pens, specialist handwriting felt pens or gel pens are encouraged when children have developed a good cursive style of handwriting.
-At present, individual children start to use pen from Year 2 upwards, when specified by the class teacher. - No Correction Fluids or 'Magic' Pens should be used in lessons. - When colouring Pencil Crayons are encouraged.
-Felt pens, water crayons and wax crayons of course have their place and children should be made to realise their suitability for varying tasks. - At the beginning of a new academic year, work should begin on a new page. - The use of Guide Lines with plain paper is a common practice.
-Lined paper should be used with younger children /developing writers from Year 2 onwards. - The application of graffiti or stickers on any work/books should not be allowed. - Errors should be crossed out with a single neat pencil line.
-The use of rubbers and their ensuing mess are to be discouraged. - Exercise books and plain/lined A4 paper are used throughout the school to present work.
-A decision on how this be done will be decided by staff so that we have a uniform system throughout school.

-- Naturally these guidelines should apply to the teachers own standard of presentation in the classroom. - Example when using paper:
+- In Reception and KS1 he children progress from writing their forename, then surname then date. - In Key Stage Two, all children should be including their name, date and a LO/Title.
+All should be underlined, in pencil, with a ruler. - The date should be written in words e.g. Friday 5th November in any written work.
+In Mathematics the use of number should be encouraged i.e. 05.11.17. - A line should be left as a space between paragraphs. - Pens are encouraged when children have developed a good cursive style of handwriting.
+At present, individual children start to use pen from Year 2 upwards, when specified by the class teacher. - Blue coloured ink should be used for all work, and biros should not be used. - No Correction Fluids or 'Magic' Pens should be used in lessons. - When colouring Pencil Crayons are encouraged.
+Felt pens, water crayons and wax crayons of course have their place and children should be made to realise their suitability for varying tasks. - The use of Guide Lines with plain paper is a common practice.
+Lined paper should be used with younger children /developing writers from Year 2 onwards. - The application of graffiti or stickers on any work/books should not be allowed. - Errors should be crossed out with a single neat rulered pencil line (the use of a rubber is acceptable when writing in pencil). - Exercise books and plain/lined A4 paper or worksheets are used throughout the school to present work. - Naturally these guidelines should apply to the teachers own standard of presentation in the classroom.